metaleap/go-genmethods/readme.md

 	// not used by `go-gent`, but could be handy for callers Name string

+	// tested right after `Disabled` and before the below checks.
+	// should typically be false for most `Gent`s as the design assumes
+	// generation of methods, but it's for the occasional need to generate
+	// non-method `func`s related to certain type-alias declarations RunOnlyForTypeAliases bool

 	// if-and-only-if these are set, they're checked
 	// before `MayRunForType` (but after `Disabled`)
 	RunNeverForTypes, RunOnlyForTypes struct {